Sharding is bitter medicine

 Deciding how to shard

 There is no single “right way” to shard data.
-Rather, the right way to shard data depends on diagram of object relationships and shard boundariesyour application.
+Rather, the right way to shard data depends on your application.
 At Asana we decided the right way for us to shard was “by workspace”.
 Our reads and writes are almost always limited to a single workspace, so sharding by workspace let us continue to use single transactions for most of our writes and keep using mysql queries for most of our reads (instead of relying on app level joins).
 These features — transactions and rich queries — are why we were on a relational database in the first place, so it was important to us to preserve them.
 Additionally, sharding by workspace means users typically interact with only a handful of databases, so if a database has trouble, it impacts only a fraction of users.

 However, sharding by workspace also has its drawbacks.
 Some data do not fit into a workspace, so this data needs to be special cased.
 For this we created a separate singleton “master shard”.
 Also, sharding by workspace means that our shards are much bigger than they would be if we sharded by object, so if a workspace becomes too large we’ll need to change our sharding behavior to accommodate it.
 But overall, sharding by workspace seemed significantly better than our other options.